danielsayidi/redshift_settings/README.md

 Redshift is a app for managing brightness of screen for day and night for linux, mac, windows

+# for installing redshift on linux just type this statement in terminal
+sudo apt-get install redshift redshift-gtk

 # redshift_settings
 manuel redshift settings for screen